Swimming Accidents: What Should You Do?

 Think Swimming Safety

 As with any accident, the first priority is to obtain medical treatment for anyone who has been injured and ensure the safety of everyone else.
-Depending on the severity of the injuries, contact the police so that they can document the accident and take statements.
+Depending on the severity, call emergency services immediately.

 - Gather any evidence.
 This could include any defective products, for instance.
-Come to agreement on who will keep the evidence to ensure it does not accidentally get destroyed.
+Agree on who will keep the evidence to ensure it does not accidentally get destroyed.

 - Document, document, document!
 Memories tend to fade.
-Take the time to write down the details of the what happened.
+Take the time to write down the details of what happened.
 What do you recall?
-What was happening immediately prior to the accident?
+What was happening immediately before the accident?
 How did it occur?
 Who was involved?
 What do the witnesses recall about the accident?

 - Continue to seek medical treatment as advised for the recovery phase.